Search This Blog

 But None Of Us Are Perfect!
 New Court and Globe House

 New Court house and outbuildings were, controversially at the time, built in 1875-77 partially on what had previously been the grounds of Globe House in the High Street.
 I am uncertain how old Globe House was though I think that it was probably the home of Luke Medwin in the 1780s.
-There was another house too which stood next to it also fronting onto the High Street and also demolished to make way for New Court.
+There was another house too which stood next to it also fronting onto the High Street and also demolished to make way for the stable and other buildings of New Court.

-Between (at least) the 1810s and 1840s the Hone family owned that other house and much of the land behind which would become New Court.
+Between (at least) the 1810s and 1840s the Hone family owned that other house and much of the land behind it which would become the site of the New Court grounds.
 John Hone left his High Street home to his son also called John in his will written in 1813 and proved 1819.

 In 1831 the Hone property was empty.
 Two years later it was described as consisting of the house, lawn, greenhouses, pleasure garden, orchard, kitchen garden, stables, large store house and coach houses and had an estimated annual value of £50 a year.